piazza-energy/curated-resource-list/README.md

 Platforms focusing on demand side response, asset management and optimisation, flexibility, marketplaces

+- [Greencom Networks](https://www.greencom-networks.com/energy-iot-platform/) based in Munich and Sophia Antipolis develops an Energy Information Brokerage Platform made of Connect (a data gateway) + a web platform + a set of applications.
 - [Verv energy](https://verv.energy/news/) is a trading name of [Green running](https://www.greenrunning.com/about-us/) recently raised on £1M+ on Crowdcube, providing electricity data [disaggregation](https://www.youtube.com/watch?v=ZnJeA4-42W4) on signals with resolution of 1s.
 Verv has also a blockchain solution (see dedicated section).
 - [EnergyOS](https://www.energyos.com.au/) is the platform built on top of research done by CSIRO (Australia) for their [grid modelling tools](https://www.csiro.au/en/Research/EF/Areas/Electricity-grids-and-systems/Intelligent-systems)
 - [Flexible power / powermatcher](https://github.com/flexiblepower) is the open source platform released by EF-PI (see above standard section, not really a standard though)